cs4241-19a/cs4241-19a.github.io/syl.md

 This term we will be using Slack for class discussion.
 The system is highly catered to getting you help fast and efficiently from classmates and myself.

 Rather than emailing questions to me or the staff, post your questions on Slack to ensure you get a timely response, and to ensure that our responses can be seen by others who may need them.

+If you do need to email us, please begin your subject with \[CS4241-19A\] (exactly as shown, including the staple brackets), otherwise there's a good chance we'll miss it.
+Include the TAs in all emails regarding grades.

 Grading
 ---